jlpteaching/comparch/modules/gem5/_posts/2000-06-01-assignment5.md

 (a) Out of the three characteristics we have looked at, the L1 hit ratio, the read sharing, or the write sharing, which is most important for determining performance?
 Use the average memory latency (and overall performance) to address this question.

-Finally, you should have an idea on what optimizations have the biggest impact on the hit ratio, the read sharing performance, and the write sharing performance.
+Finally, you should have an idea of what optimizations have the biggest impact on the hit ratio, the read sharing performance, and the write sharing performance.

 So:
-(b) Using data from the gem5 simulations, now answer what hardware characteristic *causes* the most important optimization to be the most important?
+(b) Using data from the gem5 simulations, now answer what hardware characteristic *causes* the most important optimization to be the most important.

 ### Question 9